Installation¶

 Most projects only need core + testing.
 Add recording if you want video output for

-test runs, and server if your test process needs to reach a UI in a different JVM.
+add server or agent if your test process needs to reach a UI in a different JVM.

 Next¶